 The other element of the regulatory framework that has a bearing on the electricity produced by the most common (renewable) forms of distributed generation is the Commonwealth Government's Renewable Energy Target (RET).
 Distributed generation suppliers that use eligible technologies can receive payments under the RET in recognition of the renewable generation they provide.
-More information about the RET can be found in our approach paper and in section 5.3.1.
+Our approach paper and section 5.3.1 provide more information on the RET.